 It’s all about long, meandering walks in the Chilterns, half of which has been dedicated an AONB (Area of Outstanding Natural Beauty).
 In Buckinghamshire, there are some great woodland walks near Great and Little Missenden.
 For some leg-burning hilltop hikes, head to Ivinghoe, Dunstable Downs and West Wycombe.
 Hertfordshire’s Ashridge Estate has sprawling dog-friendly grounds that are wonderful to explore at any time of year.

-For delicious, casual cuisine, it’s got to be the recently-opened Grange Restaurant at Hearing Dogs for Deaf People in Buckinghamshire.
+For delicious, casual cuisine, it’s got to be The Grange restaurant at Hearing Dogs for Deaf People in Buckinghamshire.
 The dog-friendly restaurant, located at the headquarters of this brilliant charity, offers a wide range of dishes, including delicious paninis, pies and salads.

 Where to stay with your dog in the Chilterns: You’ll find Watlington’s pet-friendly Mercure Thame Lambert Hotel at the foot of the Chiltern Hills.

-A rambling, rural area of Northern England which includes the Lake District (home to Windermere, England’s largest lake), Cumbria is a brilliant destination for dogs who embrace outdoor life.
+A rambling, rural area of Northern England that includes the Lake District, Cumbria is a brilliant destination for dogs who embrace outdoor life.
 You’ll also find a wide range of dog-friendly accommodation and some of the UK’s most pet-friendly towns and villages.